-As my professional involvement with Israel has deepened, so too has my understanding of Israel's security needs and its people's justifiable concerns about Iran's standing of israer's security needs and its people's justifiable concerns about fran's nuclear weapons program, suicide bombers, missile attacks from Hamas and Hezbollah, and the ongoing efforts of some to delegitimize the Jewish state.
-But I have also grown more keenly aware of Israel's deep-rooted strengths and its people's dreams-manifested in the building of a modern state, the flowering of Jewish cul-ture and democracy, the Start-up Nation, and the unrelenting search for peace.
-The United States has stood by Israel as its partner and ally from the first min-utes of its creation, and I have been proud to serve President Obama as he has con-tinued democracy and advanced that relationship.
+As my professional involvement with Israel has deepened, so too has my understanding of Israel's security needs and its people's justifiable concerns about Iran's nuclear weapons program, suicide bombers, missile attacks from Hamas and Hezbollah, and the ongoing efforts of some to delegitimize the Jewish state.
+But I have also grown more keenly aware of Israel's deep-rooted strengths and its people's dreams-manifested in the building of a modern state, the flowering of Jewish culture and democracy, the Start-up Nation, and the unrelenting search for peace.

+The United States has stood by Israel as its partner and ally from the first minutes of its creation, and I have been proud to serve President Obama as he has continued democracy and advanced that relatingships.